 So if you’re kind of convinced by now but still wondering what is there to do in San Diego for 3 days?
 You’ve come to the right place.
-I hope you will find this 3 days in San Diego travel itinerary will cover the area’s major attractions and very much suitable for a long weekend of fun in the sun.
+This 3 days in San Diego travel itinerary will cover the area’s major attractions and very much suitable for a long weekend of fun in the sun.

 What’s Included in this 3 Days in San Diego Travel Itinerary

 San Diego Travel Tips

 - Don’t leave home without the Lonely Planet Guide to Southern California, only $14 on Amazon!
-It’s got load of info about San Diego, Los Angeles, and everything in between.
+It’s got loads of info about San Diego, Los Angeles, and everything in between.
 Together with this guide, will be your best friend on your visit to San Diego.

 - San Diego International Airport is just a 10-minute drive from downtown.
 A taxi will cost you about $15 and you can also grab a bus for much cheaper than that (check here).

 - Weather in San Diego is pleasant all year round and even if you’re visiting in the winter months, don’t be shy and bring those shorts with you just in case (and definitely sunglasses).

 - Though San Diego is a pretty laid back town, you’re still in Southern California, so if you plan on going out at night, have some decent clothes with you as some bars have a light dress code.

 - San Diego’s charm lies within its bay and though there are tons of hotels inside the town, try and stay around the waterfront (especially if you enjoy a morning run).